When should I schedule my wisdom teeth removal?

-To maximize our patients’ comfort during surgical tooth extraction, we offer sedation or general anesthesia to allow patients to sleep during the procedure.
+To maximize our patients’ comfort during surgical tooth extraction, we offer many sedation options including general anesthesia to allow patients to sleep during the procedure for their comfort.